 “Over the last decade, we have made significant investments to establish one of the world’s largest private supplier monitoring systems.
 We have also engaged in industry initiatives, along with non-governmental organizations and the Federal Prosecution Office in states of the Legal Amazon region, and sponsored educational programs for our suppliers to help them improve their land stewardship,” said Wesley Batista Filho, CEO of JBS South America and Seara.

-The JBS Green Platform is an unprecedented initiative that will cross-reference data regarding the Company’s suppliers with livestock transportation data.
+The platform will use blockchain technology and is an unprecedented initiative that will cross-reference data regarding the Company’s suppliers with livestock transportation data.
 The technology will enable JBS to extend to the other links in the production chain the same socio-environmental criteria that it currently applies to its suppliers in the Amazon.
 The initiative will employ blockchain technology precisely to provide confidential and secure access to the information regarding its suppliers.
 The information will be audited and the results reported in the Company’s annual and sustainability report.

 “We are confident that our industry, and all other important stakeholders, will join us in this important endeavor.
 We believe that through collaboration, partnership and engagement, we can manage to bring about transformational change in the Biome that will result increasingly sustainable production,” said Renato Costa, CEO of Friboi, the Company’s beef business unit.

 In addition, JBS will also provide legal, environmental and livestock husbandry advisory services to help producers improve the stewardship of their land.
 JBS will expand its sustainability educational activities for livestock suppliers and increase investments to develop digital platforms that help ensure properties can gain compliance with the Company’s policies, as it already does in the states of Mato Grosso and Pará.